saoirse-defi/milestone2-vanilla/README.md

 #### HTML Canvas

-The Canvas is a HTML element used to draw graphics via scripting.
-In this case, our scripting language will be Javascript.
+The Canvas is an HTML element used to draw graphics via scripting.
+In this case, our scripting language will be JavaScript.

 #### Animation Loop